 Although evidence is lacking, e-cigarettes for inhalation of nicotine may be beneficial in reducing adverse health effects related to the use of combustible tobacco products.
-However, e-cigarettes are not approved by the U.S. Food and Drug Administration (FDA) as a smoking cessation tool, and the amount of nicotine and other substances a person inhales from each nicotine cartridge is unclear.
+However, e-cigarettes are not FDA approved as a smoking cessation tool and the amount of nicotine and other substances a person inhales from each nicotine cartridge remains unclear.

-Flavorings and scents have also been added to the liquids for use in e-cigarettes.
-These additives have led to a dramatic increase in the use of e-cigarettes by adolescents and young adults, sparking national concerns (U.S. Department of Health and Human Services, 2016).
+Flavorings and scents have been added to e-cigarette liquids, leading to a dramatic increase in e-cigarette use among adolescents and young adults, sparking national concerns (U.S. Department of Health and Human Services, 2016).
 Also concerning is the increasing number of unexplained vaping-associated pulmonary illnesses and deaths, causing some states to ban vaping.
 In 2018, the U.S. Office of the Surgeon General declared e-cigarette use among underage smokers a national epidemic (Stone, 2019).

-It is the position of ONS that
+It is the position of ONS that:

 Approved by the ONS Board of Directors, June 2015.
-Reviewed January 2016.
-Revised and approved by the ONS Board of Directors, September 2019.
+Reviewed January 2016, September 2019, August 2022.

 Health Care Policy and Consumer Advocacy

 Centers for Disease Control and Prevention.
 (2019).
-Statement from CDC Director Robert R. Redfield, M.D., and acting FDA Commissioner Ned Sharpless, M.D., on federal and state collaboration to investigate respiratory illnesses reported after use of e-cigarette products.
-Retrieved from https://www.cdc.gov/media/releases/2019/s0830-statement-e-cigarette.html
+Statement from CDC Director Robert R. Redfield, M.D., and acting FDA Commissioner Ned Sharpless, M.D., on federal and state collaboration to investigate respiratory illnesses reported after use of e-cigarette products. https://www.cdc.gov/media/releases/2019/s0830-statement-e-cigarette.html